SIU3R: Simultaneous Scene Understanding and 3D Reconstruction Beyond Feature Alignment: Experiments

 \textbf{Quantitative Results.} As shown in Table \ref{tab:main}, our approach outperforms all baselines across all tasks by a clear margin.
 For 3D reconstruction, unlike MVSplat and PixelSplat that require camera poses as input, or LSM that relies on ground-truth depth supervision, our framework eliminates dependency on pose and depth priors while achieving superior geometric accuracy and novel view synthesis quality.
 For scene understanding, existing methods like LSeg and Mask2Former are limited to 2D-only understanding of input context views and specific segmentation tasks.

 The only method that can achieve 3D-aware understanding is LSM.
 However, its understanding capability is restricted by its source 2D model (LSeg) due to the nature of its feature alignment paradigm.
 Therefore, LSM can only support semantic and text-referred segmentation same as LSeg.
 Benefiting from our alignment-free paradigm and simultaneous task modeling, our generalist model supports both 2D and 3D understanding on comprehensive tasks including semantic, instance, panoptic, and text-referred segmentation within a unified framework, significantly exceeding other methods across all metrics.
+We also conduct experiments to validate the generalizability of our method to more input views, unseen data domains and real-world scenarios. \emph{\textbf{Please refer to our appendices}} for more results.

 \textbf{Qualitative Results.} The qualitative results also demonstrate the superiority of our method.
 As illustrated in Fig.\ref{fig:qualitative} (a), thanks to our Mask-Guided Geometry Refinement module that improves reconstructed 3D geometries, our method exhibits better visual quality and fewer artifacts than others in novel view synthesis.
 As demonstrated in Fig.\ref{fig:qualitative} (b), thanks to our simultaneous task modeling and Multi-View Mask Aggregation mechanism, our method can effectively leverage geometric clues to improve understanding, and thus outperform 2D-only methods like Mask2Former with less erroneous inclusions in semantic masks.
 Besides, since our alignment-free framework decouples us from off-the-shelf 2D vision-language models, the quality of our segmentation masks is much better than methods like LSM and LSeg that rely on language-based querying for segmentation.
-Similar effects can also be observed in text-referred segmentation results (Fig.\ref{fig:qualitative} (c)), where our methods significantly surpasses LSM and LSeg with sharper boundaries and less fragments. \emph{\textbf{Please refer to our appendices}} for more results (3D instance and panoptic segmentation, extension to versatile 3D editing, comparisons with more 3D-based baselines, etc).
+Similar effects can also be observed in text-referred segmentation results (Fig.\ref{fig:qualitative} (c)), where our methods significantly surpasses LSM and LSeg with sharper boundaries and less fragments. \emph{\textbf{Please refer to our appendices}} for more results (3D instance and panoptic segmentation, extension to versatile 3D editing, comparisons with more 3D-based baselines, real-world scenarios, etc).